mguinada/vlc-client/README.md

-# vlc
+# vlc-client

-VLC manages a VLC media player through it's RC interface.
+vlc-client manages a VLC media player through it's RC interface.

 In it's default behaviour it will launch a VLC instance wrapped in a sub process and connect to it's RC interface.
 But VLC instance management may be bypassed.
 This is most usefull when controlling